ta-data-lis/lab-reading-stats-concepts/README.md

 One example:
 Our application has a lot of mini-games.
 We want people to reach the games that we think are the best but the behaviour is not the expected, they don't reach them.

-So we call a designer and after a lot of work he shows us a new design for our application: we will add a botton specific for that kinf of games inviting the users to click on it:
+So we call a designer and after a lot of work he shows us a new design for our application: we will add a botton specific for that kind of games inviting the users to click on it:

 *Click here to discover cool games!*